silverhawke249/silver-meadow/README.md

 - 1.2.2
   - Level adjustments for Turnstile Jumper, Event Horizon, and Shazam.
 - 1.2.1
   - Applying map adjustment from betatest version.
-Level adjustments for Dependence.
+  - Level adjustments for Dependence.
 - 1.2.0
   - 5 new levels introduced!
-Busy Beaver replaced with Skull Beam.
+  - Busy Beaver replaced with Skull Beam.
 - 1.1.1
   - Global Warming is now replaced with Shazam.
-Level adjustments to Baton Pass, Apparition.
+  - Level adjustments to Baton Pass, Apparition.
 - 1.1.0
-  - Level adjustments to: Skullnake, Time Travel, Elevator.
+  - Level adjustments for Skullnake, Time Travel, and Elevator.
 - 1.0.9
   - Path fixes and adjustments.
-Level name change: Salvage → Recovery.
+  - Level name change: Salvage → Recovery.
 - 1.0.8
   - Aesthetic changes.
 - 1.0.7